apmoore1/mac-installation/README.md

 1. Command line tools for Mac e.g. `git`, this needs to be installed first
 2. Conda through [miniconda](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html#install-macos-silent)
+3. Setting the main editor for `git` as nano.

 For the command line tools run, this was taken from this [apple stackexchange post](https://apple.stackexchange.com/questions/254380/why-am-i-getting-an-invalid-active-developer-path-when-attempting-to-use-git-a) which describes other solutions for command line tools for Mac: